-Legal Operations Management Services, Investigative Services, Early Resolution and ADR Services
+Legal Advisor to Regulators, Commissions, and Hearing Committees, Policy Consultant, Legal Operations Management Consultant, Investigative Services, Early Resolution Services

 RS Legal offers a wide range of consulting and legal services.
-Whether you're an employer, regulator or commission looking for help with investigations or a software developer trying to understand a legal process, RS Legal can help.
+Whether you're an employer, regulator or commission seeking a trusted advisor, looking for help with your policies and processes or investigations or you're a software developer trying to understand a legal process, RS Legal can help.

 LEGAL OPERATIONS CONSULTING

 case management architect, legal process management, process design, custom workflows

 As Lawyer, Early Resolution at the Nova Scotia Barristers’ Society, Robyn used her strong organizational and prioritization skills to manage a heavy and complex workload effectively.
 Robyn remained committed to and focused on public protection while developing an accessible, culturally sensitive, professional and compassionate complaints process focused on transparency and accountability.
 Robyn’s writing style is clear, concise, empathetic, professional and always tailored to the particular audience.
 Because of her strong communication skills, Robyn was invited to engage in research and writing for other matters relating to professional responsibility, ethics and risk for conferences and various publications.
 When Robyn decided to change professional direction in July of 2020 and become self-employed, I applauded her decision, knowing that her skills and experience will be of great benefit to others.

 Victoria Rees, former Director of Professional Responsibility, Nova Scotia Barristers' Society; current Counsel at Pink Larkin